vkayy/vkinematics/README.md

     - Any other (invalid) option will default to multithreading.
 - `GRAVITY_ON`: If true, objects are affected by gravity.
 Otherwise, they are not.

+Next, the simulation has some important functions you can use.

+`.spawnRope()`: This spawns a rope with an object at the end, taking four parameters:
+- `length`: The number of segments on the rope (each segment is 5 pixels long).
+- `spawn_position`: A pair representing the relative position in the window to spawn the pivot at.
+    - A Cartesian coordinate, with both `x` and `y` between 0 and 1 (e.g., {0.2, 0.8}).
+- `spawn_delay`: The delay between each particle spawning.
+- `radius`: The radius of the object at the end.

-Next, before running the simulation, you can queue a spawn, taking five parameters:
+`.spawnFree()`: This spawns a number of free partciles, taking five parameters:
 - `count`: The number of particles to spawn.
-- `spawn_position`: The relative position in the window to spawn the particles (each coordinate in 0-1).
+- `spawn_position`: A pair representing the relative position in the window to spawn the pivot at.
+    - A Cartesian coordinate, with both `x` and `y` between 0 and 1 (e.g., {0.2, 0.8}).
 - `spawn_speed`: The speed at which the particles spawn.
 - `spawn_delay`: The delay between each particle spawning.
-- `spawn_angle`: The angle at which the particle is spawned.
+- `spawn_angle`: The angle at which each particle is spawned.

+A reminder of each parameter is in `src/main.cpp`.

+`.idle()`: This must be called after all the spawns, as it enables you to continue the simulation after all spawns occur.

-Note that extremely low and high spawn delay and speed respectively can cause extremely rapid movement, and this can lead to a crash if too extreme.
+Note that extremely low and high spawn delay and speed respectively can cause extremely rapid movement, and unexpected behaviour can be led to occur.

 ## How is performance measured?